We rely on volunteers in the following areas and we really appreciate the goodwill of volunteers and the time they

 Our volunteer litter pickers are a dedicated set of individuals who pride themselves with clearing our green spaces and parks from litter and rubbish.
 We are extremely grateful for the hard work that they do.

 We can loan volunteers equipment to aid in personal and group litter picking activities.
 This includes our rubbish bags, bag holders and litter pickers.
 Please note, we only loan equipment for use in the Preston area.

-If you would like to become a litter picking volunteer contact neighbourhood services via:
+If you would like to become a litter picking volunteer please complete the following online form:

-If you are interested in helping to maintain our prestigious parks and becoming a volunteer ranger contact our parks service on 01772 906471.
+If you are interested in helping to maintain our prestigious parks and becoming a volunteer ranger please complete the following online form:

 Work clubs are a friendly and free service run by local community organisations who offer support with C.V. writing, job searches, how to complete an application form, interview skills and building confidence.